 Why Startups Choose Rho Over Mercury

-- Best-in-Class Support: Unlike Mercury, which offers email-only support unless you pay $350/month or maintain a $10M+ balance, Rho provides 24/7 support, dedicated relationship managers, and same-day responses.
+Best-in-Class Support: Unlike Mercury, which reserves dedicated relationship managers for its $299/month Pro plan, Rho provides 24/7 support, dedicated relationship managers, and same-day responses.

 2. Brex: Points-Based Rewards for Business Spending